-Syrian migrants in Turkey have two basic options if they want to settle another country.
-They can travel to a country like Germany, hoping they receive asylum, or they can petition the UN for resettlement.
+Syrian migrants in Turkey have two basic options if they want to settle in another country.
+They can travel to a country like Germany, hoping they receive asylum, or they can petition the United Nations for resettlement.

-“I never knew that my case would be, like, really accepted,” says Subhi.
+“I never knew that my case would be really accepted,” says Subhi.

 Subhi says this was the hardest part – not knowing if they’d ever get back to him.
 His friends at ORAM tried to keep his hopes up.

 “They were like, calming me, helping me to, you know, digest the whole thing,” Subhi says.